Are anxiety medications linked to Alzheimer’s?

 What does it mean for seniors with Alzheimer’s?

-These findings may change the way doctors approach treating older adults with anxiety and insomnia.
+These findings may change the way doctors approach treating older adults with anxiety, and those living with anxiety and dementia.
 As Billioti de Gage noted in the study, health care professionals should think twice before prescribing this drug to older adults.

 “For people needing or using benzodiazepines, it seems crucial to encourage physicians to carefully balance the benefits and risks when renewing the prescription,” Billioti de Gage.